 Buying your child’s first shoes can be an emotional experience, either fraught or magical.
 From the moment they are born your only concern is to ensure their health and happiness.
 The desire to do the best for your child should also apply to ensuring your children’s feet are protected as they grow and develop.
 We have written this guide so you have a wonderful experience buying your baby’s first shoes.
+Or take a moment to read through our other blog on How to Measure Kids Feet at Home.

 Ask The Expert

 At Begg Shoes all our staff have been extensively trained both in-house and by outside bodies to ensure the greatest possible expertise.
 All our store managers are accredited members of the Society of Shoe Fitters and can bring extensive knowledge to assist with fitting children’s shoes.
 Begg Shoes is a member of the Children’s Foot Health Register too.
+Please click here to jump down to the Stages of Learning to Walk.

 Frequently Asked Questions